DackJempsey/playlistMaker-MusicData/README.md

 ![example](https://github.com/DackJempsey/playlistMaker-MusicData/blob/master/examples/ratios4.png)

 We can see that Danceability, Valence and Instrumentalness are usually very close to one, therfore they may be used more in recomendations.
 While Tempo and Key are usually quite high/different, and are therefore likely less used when making recomendations.
+#### Why look at the recomendations?
+Recomendations is how spotify gets new songs for users.
+This is usefull in a playlist becuase if a person is partial to a specific key, or tempo of a song, then they may want their playlist to reflect that.
+However right now it seems that spotify does not take those features into account.

 ## Todo